-How to open a 529 college savings account
+How to open a 529 plan for college savings

 A woman sits with her young child at a computer as she starts a 529 college savings plan with help over the phone from an agent.